Runner Of the Year Series Rules

 Changes from prior year:

-- The April, May & June club meetings will be held at the Merritt Is.
-Healthplex at 7:00 PM
+- The Oct.
+Nov. and Dec. club meetings will be held at the Merritt Island Healthplex at 7:00 PM

 - The SCR Social was a resounding success.
 Click here and select the SCR Social album